 - Avoid high heat areas in the engine bay.

-- Ensure that the cable is not stretched excessively and there are no sharp kinks.
+- Ensure that the cable is not under tension and there are no sharp kinks or sharp abrasion areas.

-Stainless steel cable ties are highly recommended and offer significant benefits over the black nylon type.
+For high corrosion locations, we recommend using 316 stainless steel cable ties which offer significant service-life benefits over the black nylon type.

 Fit the connector properly